Furnyr/Dissonity/npm/README.md

 	<br />
 </div>

+# Who is this package for?
+This package is a fork of the original [Dissonity](https://www.npmjs.com/package/dissonity) package.
+This particular package been created to be used with [Snapser](https://snapser.com).
+If you are not building your game on Snapser, please use the original package [link](https://www.npmjs.com/package/dissonity).

+# Snapser
+Snapser is a modern alternative to Playfab and Firebase.
+We have built a starter project in Unity C# which you can deploy as a Discord activity within a manner of minutes, while having full access to Snapser backend services.
+If you are interested to know more, please [register](https://snapser.com/register) for a Snapser account.

 # About

 Dissonity allows you to easily create Discord activities with Unity.
 In version 1, the npm and Unity packages share data to provide functionality.